Portsmouth Public Library (New Hampshire)

 Portsmouth Public Library is the public library of Portsmouth, New Hampshire.
 Established in 1896, the library's mission is to provide popular media materials to the public as well as to supply information and access to reference works.
 It also does community outreach, attempting to provide services and material to foster an appreciation for reading and learning in youth as well as offering activities engineered to appeal to older demographics.
 It is located at 175 Parrott Avenue.

 Services

-The library is open 7 days a week, from 9–9 Monday through Thursday, 9-5:30 Friday, 9-5 on Saturday, and 1–5 on Sunday (the library is not open on Sunday during the summer months).
+The library is open 7 days a week, from 10–8 Monday through Thursday, 10-5 Friday and Saturday, and 1–5 on Sunday (the library is not open on Sunday during the summer months).
 It hosts computer stations with a variety of applications and library databases, as well as internet access.
 The building and its immediate grounds provide wireless access as well.
 It also provides printing and copying services.

 The library makes available special passes for free or reduced-price admission to a variety of regional resources such as Museums and Art Galleries.

 The library, which is handicapped-accessible, contains three larger meeting rooms available to the public as well as three smaller study/conference rooms on the premises.
 It has seating areas scattered throughout.
 The library includes a café.